NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 SlicerVR was considered.
 Our roadmap:
 - [x] Focus on spine surgery (worst-case scenario).
 - [ ] Assess intraoperative ultrasound for spine surgery, and perform 3D reconstruction using trackers.
 - [ ] Build an ultrasound phantom to validate the setup.
-It should include the spine and surrouding main vessels (aorta!)
+It should include the spine and surrounding main vessels (aorta!)
 - [ ] Use VR to navigate the model and US-3D volume to locate blood vessels, muscle or cartilage during tumor resection

 + Project #3: 'A simulator for the humerus and ulna articular surfaces' Postponed for reevaluation.

 + Project #4 (Bonus!):
 Slicer has proven to be very useful for "voxel printing" anatomical models, which is a 3D-printing technique that can provide very realistic results - 3D in full color, transparency, various degrees of elasticity - and that does not require segmentation, nor the creation of an STL file.
 Other multi-color 3D-printing techniques require one STL per color, and the colors are therefore "solid".
-Slicer can *effortlessly* perfom the required 3D interpolation and slicing that is required for this technique.
+Slicer can *effortlessly* perform the required 3D interpolation and slicing that is required for this technique.

 ## Illustrations
 The following are real 3d-printed anatomical models - not renders - using "voxel printing"